Paggylyn/Paggylyn/README.md

 Also, I freely follow anyone I think is cool + follows me.
 Feel free to block if you're uncomfy <3

-People under 13 DO NOT interact with me.
+- Kids under 13 DO NOT interact with me.
 Please.

-I judge books by their cover, as in read through someone straw
+- I judge books by their cover, as in read through someone straw/rentry/etc, and block.
+I base this off red flags that I once ignored in people before that has led to arguments or drama, which I'm not a fan of at all.
+I just want to play the funny pixel horse game and talk to people with similar interests as me.

 My dearests, that are on GitHub:
 - [@softtoyshark](https://github.com/softtoyshark) my beloved